 Bioengineering | 2021

 Our experiences working with students and teachers has made us aware of the computer science and engineering education gap that exists at the middle school level.
 Many teachers lack the support and resources they need to bring coding and engineering lessons into their classrooms.
-With FirstByte, we hope to make technology education possible for every student.
+With FirstByte, we hope to make technology education possible for every teacher and student.